user0608/pg-connection/README.md

 ## PG CONNECTION

+This is a library designed to simplify the management of database connections using Gorm in PostgreSQL.
+It focuses on the use of contexts to handle transactions, thereby simplifying the Gorm handling.

 Esta es una librería diseñada para facilitar la gestión de conexiones a bases de datos mediante Gorm en PostgreSQL.
 Se centra en el uso de contextos para administrar las transacciones, simplificando así el manejo de Gorm.

 ## Open Connection